libvips/libvips/README.md

 # Dependencies

 libvips has to have `glib2.0-dev` and `libexpat1-dev`.
-Other dependencies are optional, see below.
+Other dependencies are optional.

-# Optional dependencies
+## Optional dependencies

 If suitable versions are found, libvips will add support for the following libraries automatically.
 See `./configure --help` for a set of flags to